risingwavelabs/risingwave-docs-legacy/cloud/account-forgot-password.md

 1. Click **Forgot password?**

-2. Enter the email address you create your account with and click **Get code**.
+2. Enter the email address you created your account with and click **Get code**.

     <img
     src={require('./images/login-forgotpassword.png').default}